lyz-code/taskban/README.md

 ## Retro reports

-### Kanban reports
+### Board reports

-This reports will give the status of the Kanban board for a specified period of time with the total time spent in each task:
+This reports will give the status of the Kanban/scrum board for a specified period of time with the total time spent in each task:

 If not specified the `period` flag it will take the last day modified tasks.